Skip to main content

 Full course description for Database Management Systems

-+ Capstone Project OR Capstone Internship (6 credits)
++ Capstone Project Sequence (6 credits)

 This first course of a two course sequence is designed to assist students with ideation and planning for their final cyber security capstone project.
 At the end of this course, students should be able to identify and propose a concrete and well-defined problem in the field of cybersecurity.
 This course is a prerequisite for both the CYBR 499 and CYBR 350I courses.